A beautiful walk along the 2 banks of the Sarthe, taking in the scenery of the Basses Vallées Angevines and the villages of Cheffes and Briollay.

 - Tiercé train station (3 km)

-- Coaches: information about Angers bus station
+- Coaches: information at Angers bus station

 (02 41 36 29 46)